-- 1. Read the manuals for the tender, and engine. - 2.
-Review the Pre-Operation Checklist before starting machine.
+- 1. Read the tender, and engine operator manuals. - 2.
+Review and the Pre-Operation Checklist before starting machine.

-After 1/2, 5 and 10 Hours:
+After Operating or Transporting for 1/2 hour:

-- Check engine fluid levels; fuel and engine oil. - 4.
-Lubricate the points defined in the Section 4.2. - Check the tension and alignment of the conveyor helt - 6.
+- 3. Check engine fluid levels; fuel and engine oil. - 4.
+Lubricate the points defined in the Section 4.2. - Check the tension and alignment of the conveyor belt. - 6.
 Check the drive belt's tension and alignment. - 7.
-Check hardware, all fasteners, and wheel bolts.
+Check hardware and fasteners; tie-downs, all fasteners and wheel bolts.
 Tighten bolts to their specified torque. - 8.
 Check the remote control.
 Be sure that it functions properly. - 9.
 Check that the trailer brakes function. - 10.
 Check that the trailer's Break-Away Switch functions, and its battery is at full charge.